grafana/k6-docs/docs/sources/v0.48.x/using-k6/scenarios/concepts/open-vs-closed.md

 ---
 title: 'Open and closed models'
-excerpt: 'k6 has two ways to schedule VUs, which can affect test results. k6 implements the open model in its arrival-rate executors.'
+description: 'k6 has two ways to schedule VUs, which can affect test results. k6 implements the open model in its arrival-rate executors.'
 weight: 00
 ---